atorshizi/Personal_Projects/README.md

 A brief description of each project can be found below as well as links to the code and screenshots.

 # OCR:
-In this project, I created an android app that can recognize text in images from / either existing images or new images taken from the camera - a form of Optical Character Recognition (OCR).
+In this project, I created an android app that can recognize text in images from either existing images or from new images that can be taken from the camera directly from the app - this is a form of Optical Character Recognition (OCR).
 Further, it can also scan one or multiple barcode/QR codes from a single picture and display the raw data and format type - it supports 13 different barcode/QR code formats.
 It accomplishes these tasks by incorporating the Google ML Kit SDK.

 <p float="left">
   <img src="Screenshots/Screenshot_20220909-014106_OCR.png" alt="screenshot of app first loaded" style="width:200px;">